markusthilo/FallbackImager/README.md

 # FallbackImager

-Imager for forensic work as complement and fallback to the commercial tools..
+Imager for forensic work as complement and fallback to the commercial tools.

 In this testing state only Windows is supported.

 This is work in progress.
-Generating images in WMI and ISO format is the first step.

 Already working:

+Imaging as ISO (+verify)

+Imaging as WIM

+Checking AXIOM case files

+### Additional tool:

 ## WimMount